I’m always on the lookout for new and exciting side dishes to serve with my leek fritters.

 No matter how you make them, roasted Brussels sprouts are sure to be a hit at your next dinner party.

-Green beans are a classic side dish that can be dressed up or down depending on the occasion.
+Canned green beans are a classic side dish that can be dressed up or down depending on the occasion.

 This garlic Parmesan version is simple to make and full of flavor.